mathewgomas-alfred/mathewgomas.io/user_manual/python_scripting/krita_python_plugin_howto.rst

 Getting Krita to recognize your plugin
 --------------------------------------

 A script in Krita has two components - the script directory (holding your script's Python files) and a ".desktop" file that Krita uses to load and register your script.
 For Krita to load your script both of these must put be in the pykrita subdirectory of your Krita resources folder (on Linux  ~/.local/share/krita/pykrita).
-To find your resources folder start Krita and click the :menuselection:`Settings --> Manage Resources menu item`.
+To find your resources folder start Krita and click the :menuselection:`Settings --> Manage Resources` menu item.
 This will open a dialog box.
 Click the :guilabel:`Open Resources Folder` button.
 This should open a file manager on your system at your Krita resources folder.
 See the `API <https://api.kde.org/extragear-api/graphics-apidocs/krita/libs/libkis/html/index.html>`_ docs under "Auto starting scripts".
 If there is no pykrita subfolder in the Krita resources directory use your file manager to create one.

 Scripts are identified by a file that ends in a .desktop extension that contain information about the script itself.